Freedom FilesFreedom Files

-6 ways to get a second citizenship (3 for free!)
+6 Ways to Get a Second Citizenship (3 for Free!)

-TL;DR — A second citizenship gives you more optionality and mobility freedom.
+A second citizenship gives you more optionality and mobility freedom.
 But a passport portfolio isn't as exclusive as you may think.
 In fact, there are six ways (three are free!) to obtain citizenship.

 Imagine a government, corporation, or any other malicious authority trying to stop you if you have three citizenships.
 Impossible!